 While these trainings are accessible for laypersons, Minnesota’s professional licensing boards have designated Peacebuilding as an approved continuing education (CE) provider for mental health providers, nurses, and educators, and attorneys.
 Offering CEs to law enforcement officers is also in Peacebuilding’s plan.

-In April 2014, 2015, 2016 and just this year, Peacebuilding successfully hosted Minnesota's premiere film festival LUNAFEST, films by, for, and about women as a fundraising event.
+Since April 2014, Peacebuilding successfully hosted Minnesota's premiere film festival LUNAFEST, films by, for, and about women as a fundraising event.
 Over $60,000 has been raised to support low-income scholarship recipients.

 The Minnesota Peacebuilding Leadership Institute has emerged as a permanent professional development and community education resource in Minnesota that teaches how to transform psychological trauma into nonviolent power allowing Minnesotans and those beyond Minnesota to be trauma-informed, resilience-oriented, and restorative-focused empowered individuals and communities.